Welcome to today’s blog.

 First, we will need to create a user that we wish to test our authentication to the Web API.

 Open the Web API for our identity service.

 Enter a new user username and password.
 Execute the API.

 Next, add a new role for the new user using the identity API method:

 When the API has been executed, open a connection to the Azure SQL database using SSMS and run the following queries to confirm the new user and role data have been created:

 SELECT * FROM [dbo].[AspNetUsers]

 SELECT * FROM [dbo].[AspNetUserRoles]

-I will next show how to test API security using JWT tokens.
+I will now show how to test API security using JWT tokens.
 One of my previous blog posts that shows how to secure Web API applications using JWT tokens will be helpful.

-We next use the identity API method to generate a JWT token from our user credentials:
+We will use the identity API method to generate a JWT token from our user credentials: